 - I can undo my nursing bra with one hand to breastfeed but need 2 hands to manage a regular bra.

-- It’s harder to find a wire-less bra with added support for heavier breasts.
+- It’s harder to find a wireless bra with added support for heavier breasts.

 - Unlike nursing bras, most regular bras don’t come with bra extenders.

-Pregnancy and breastfeeding makes your boobs heavier.
+Pregnancy and breastfeeding makes your breasts heavier.
 Having a reliable sports bra to hold everything in place when you are exercising becomes very important.
 Some women I know even wear sports bras throughout pregnancy and breastfeeding for additional support and comfort.
 Many brands now offer excellent nursing sports bras but if you are looking for a regular sports bra, check these out:

 The Juno Bra has a uni-cup to support your breasts while holding them in place.
 The special sweat-wicking fabric and mesh ventilation allow for breathability especially during warm summer days.